 In 1957, Janice’s father (Jim Wood) purchased the 960 acres from his father, Riley.
 Jim worked and expanded the ranch.
 In 1978, they purchased a second ranch six miles north of Sandpoint.

-Jim’s sons, Steve and Leonard, run about 400 head of cow calf pairs, using the lower ranch as the calving grounds and Gold Creek ranch for summer pastures.
-To learn more about the cattle operation visit the Wood V-X Red Angus website.
+Jim’s sons, Steve and Leonard, run about 600 cow-calf pairs, using the lower ranch as the calving grounds and Gold Creek ranch for summer pastures.
+To learn more about the cattle operation, visit the Wood V-X Red Angus website.
 Janice’s oldest brother Steve owns and operates Wood’s Meat Processing Plant.
 Visit their storefront on Highway 95 for more information.

 This ranch became a reality through the hard work and pioneer spirit of Janice’s parents, Jim and Virginia Wood.
 Janice’s father, Jim, designed and participated in every aspect of the log lodge’s construction in 1996.

 This ranch is a direct reflection of what one man, Jim Wood (Janice’s father), with the help of a supporting wife, Virginia, can accomplish through a lifetime of hard work and dedication.
 It is through this same spirit that our forefathers came to this land some 100 years ago.

 Sharing a Legacy Through a Dude Ranch